 My first novel, “Nature & Nurture,” is not available yet.
 It was a lot of hard, rewarding work and will be available for consumption in the future.
-I am currently working on my second novel and am excited to finish it.
+I am currently editing my second novel and am excited to have a draft finished.
 In the meantime, you can read the first chapter of “Nature & Nurture” below!

 As a young girl, Madeline Brisbois learned from her mother how to remove blood from her clothing.
 She was a rambunctious child with a penchant for scraped knees and nicked fingertips.
 One day, she’d stained one too many articles of clothing, prompting her mother to give her a lesson on garment care.
 Her mother had told her that when removing blood stains from clothing, it’s important to act quickly.
 The sooner the affected garment is treated, the more likely it will be that the stain will be successfully lifted with no residue.

 Her mother had made her repeat the instructions when Maddy was younger, so as to not ruin clothing, which could get expensive, quickly.
 She drilled the instructions into young Maddy’s head: Keep the stain wet.
 Never use hot water.
 Then, treat the area with soap, either a detergent or hand soap.
 Gently work the soap into the stain and rinse away.
 Repeat until the blood is gone.
 The garment may then be washed like normal.